dushantpanchbhai/chatbot2/README.md

 ## Applications

-* this project can help in finding the main solution of many question. so instead of surffing over internet,enter your question here and get the answer.
+* This project can help in finding the main solution to many questions. so instead of surfing over the internet, enter your question here and get the answer.

 ## Future scope
->This project can be build further by implementing voice search in it. also the model can be modified so as to get more effective and accurate answer
+>This project can build further by implementing a voice search in it.
+Also, the model can be modified so as to get a more effective and accurate answer

 ## Screenshots